jenskutilek/voc/README.md

 # voc

 MS VOLT command line tools.
+Extract and merge VOLT project files (.vtp), e.g. if you prefer to edit them in a standalone text editor.

 ## voc_extract